InteractiveComputerGraphics/splashsurf/README.md

 # License

 For license information of this project, see the LICENSE file.
 The splashsurf logo is based on two graphics ([1](https://www.svgrepo.com/svg/295647/wave), [2](https://www.svgrepo.com/svg/295652/surfboard-surfboard)) published on SVG Repo under a CC0 ("No Rights Reserved") license.
+The dragon model shown in the images on this page are part of the ["Stanford 3D Scanning Repository"](https://graphics.stanford.edu/data/3Dscanrep/).